 In 2009, RAVIL ATLAS and his wife, New Zealand soprano Amanda Winfield, moved to Christchurch while awaiting the arrival of their daughter.
-Mr. Atlas now maintains a flourishing singing and acting studio, is a consulting tutor at NASDA (National Academy of Singing and Dramatic arts), and taught at the National Singing School in 2011.
+Mr. Atlas now maintains a flourishing singing and acting studio, is a consulting tutor at NASDA (National Academy of Singing and Dramatic arts), and taught at the National Singing School in 2011, and currently serves as the Artistic Director for the ChristChurch Pops Choir.
 He took two choirs to gold medals at the 2010 Big Sing and conducted and stage directed Hansel and Gretel for the 2011 Invercargill Arts Festival.

 His new venture, AtlasVoice, aims to provide expert one-on-one advice to choir directors and voice teachers in New Zealand and Australia.
 Areas covered include singing, conducting, and rehearsal technique, repertoire, programme building, vocal and choral pedagogy, and performance practice.
 Mr. Atlas has future plans to complete a PhD in music specialising in the mechanics of the singing voice and vocal pedagogy.

 Ravil Atlas has performed a wide-ranging repertoire in opera, musical theater, operetta, and concert.
 His most recent success was in La fanciulla del west with Opera Holland Park in London during the 2005 – 2006 season.